idl3r/zwift-smart-fan-controller/README.md

 - `dataProvider`: `zwift`, `ant`, `mock` select data provider for the `observedData`
 - `observedData`: `power`, `speed`, `hr` select data thresholds that trigger fan level change
 - `undefFanLvl`: Fan level when data provider returns undefined

-- `antConfig`: Specific configuration for `ant` data provider
-  - `wheelCircumference`: size of the wheel in meters - [Size chart](https://www.bikecalc.com/wheel_size_math#:~:text=Wheel%20diameter%20%3D%20(rim%20diameter),circumference%20%3D%20Wheel%20diameter%20*%20PI.)
-- `zwiftConfig`: Specific configuration for `zwift` data provider
-  - `zwiftID`: Your zwift ID, more detail in the [Get Zwift ID](#get-zwift-id) Section
-  - `pollingInterval`: Pulling interval in milliseconds, (keep a value not too high)
 - `smoothCycles`: fan control will take the average of data from recent several polling cycles to determine the fan level.
 Set to 1 for instant fan level switching.
 - `delayFanUp`: delay several cycles before turning the fan level up.
 Set this value above 1 if you don't want the fan to respond to short sprint efforts.
 - `delayFanDown`: delay several cycles before turning the fan level down.
 Set this value above 1 if you don't want the fan to respond to brief recovery.

+- `antConfig`: Specific configuration for `ant` data provider
+  - `wheelCircumference`: size of the wheel in meters - [Size chart](https://www.bikecalc.com/wheel_size_math#:~:text=Wheel%20diameter%20%3D%20(rim%20diameter),circumference%20%3D%20Wheel%20diameter%20*%20PI.)

+- `zwiftConfig`: Specific configuration for `zwift` data provider
+  - `zwiftID`: Your zwift ID, more detail in the [Get Zwift ID](#get-zwift-id) Section
+  - `pollingInterval`: Pulling interval in milliseconds, (keep a value not too high)

+- `sauce4zwiftConfig`: Specific configuration for `sauce4zwift` data provider
+  - `apiUrl`: Url of your Sauce4Zwift web server, typically http://<your_local_network_ip>:1080.
+  - `pollingInterval`: Pulling interval in milliseconds

 # Installation